 Enhancing Mediterranean Initiatives Leading SMEs to Innovation in building Energy efficiency technologies

-It seeks to foster the emergence of innovative solutions to reduce the consumption of greenhouse gas-emitting energy, and to contribute to growth, competitiveness and jobs.
-The project has established six regional pilot sites in five European Union Member States around the Mediterranean.
+The aim is to encourage the emergence of innovative solutions to reduce energy consumption that generates greenhouse gases, and to make an active contribution to growth, competitiveness and employment.
+To achieve this, six regional pilot sites have been selected in five European Union member states around the Mediterranean.

-Capenergies heads the experimental site in France and has deployed the SmartEE demonstrator with a view to cutting energy bills at Lycée Paul Héraud college in Gap (Hautes-Alpes) by 10%.
-The technology consists of a smart interface connected to measuring devices, which aims to encourage occupants (students and teachers) to act in a more environmentally friendly way.
-Two Capenergies member firms, WIT and Gridpocket, won the bid to install the equipment.
+Capenergies, in charge of the French experiment, has implemented the SmartEE demonstrator, with the aim of reducing the energy bill of the Lycée Paul Héraud in Gap (Hautes Alpes) by 10%.
+The innovation consists of an intelligent interface, connected to measuring equipment, to encourage the occupants (students and teachers) to take eco-actions.
+Two Capenergies member companies, WIT and Gridpocket, won the tender to install the equipment.